Hiking Around the Southeast

 Chattanooga has long been heralded for its wealth of great climbing.
 From the most-frequented areas to the most obscure, the Cumberland sandstone is generally excellent, access is easy, and the climbing is a joy.

 Meanwhile, thanks to the tireless explorers out there, new cliffs and boulders seem to turn up weekly during each season – and the climbing season here is long.

 This guide sticks to the climbing areas that are fairly well documented, either online or in The Dixie Cragger’s Atlas.
 This is a comprehensive guidebook to many of the major, well-established crags in Tennessee, Georgia, and Alabama.
 Area-specific guidebooks are noted where available.
-We will make every effort to have a good collection of guidebooks available for perusal at The Crash Pad.
+We will make every effort to have a good collection of guidebooks available for perusal and for sale at The Crash Pad.

 Many of the lesser-travelled, undocumented areas have sensitive access, limited parking, complicated directions, or are simply too small and easily impacted for us to feel quite right about shouting out on our site.
 If you are determined to get off the beaten path, please ask someone on The Crash Pad staff for a recommendation.
 Whether you want to quake in your boots on some horror show in Suck Creek Canyon, or find some boulders that don’t have a speck of chalk on them, we can probably send you in the right direction.

 The Southeastern Climbers Coalition is an excellent resource for beta, access updates, info on trail days and cleanups, and pretty much everything else climbing-related in the Southeast.
 They play a crucial role in gaining and protecting access to climbing areas throughout the Southeast.
 Join today!